 The Department of State Security (DSS) is yet to react to the peddling rumours for confirmation or denial.

-Igboho may be repatriated to Nigeria from Benin Republic on Wednesday.
-In his reaction, his legal counsel, Aliyu urged the country to reject any extradition request from Nigeria.
+Igboho may be repatriated to Nigeria from the Benin Republic on Wednesday.
+In his reaction, his legal counsel, Aliyu urged the country to reject an extradition request from Nigeria.

 Yoruba nation agitation group, Ilana Omo Oodua, led by Prof. Banji Akintoye, in a statement yesterday said “it is currently working to provide assistance for Ighoho to prevent his extradition to Nigeria.